Note: This document references views and actions that are only available to Echo Administrators

 Secure your user's information with greater control over password requirements.
 The following is performed by the Echo Administrator

 To set your password policy:

-- Open the side menu in Domain > Details.
+- Open the vertical menu in the toolbar of Domain Details.

 Echo allows you to set:

 - Minimum password length: This number represents the lowest number of characters the password must contain.

 - Minimum character classes used: This number represents the minimum number (up to four) of character classes (lowercase, uppercase, numbers, and special symbols) the password must contain.

 - Must change password after: This duration can be set in various units (days, years, months, etc.) and must be entered using International Organization for Standardization (ISO) designators (see table below).

 - Cannot reuse passwords for: This duration can be set in various units (days, years, months, etc.) and must be entered using ISO designators (see table below).

 - Lockout after unsuccessful login attempts: This number represents the number of failed logins before the user is locked out.